hubertetcetera/rust-fundamentals-notes/src/documentation.md

 # Documentation Basics

 Rust makes it easy to generate standardized docs using `cargo doc`.
-It is as simple as using three slashes `///` and writing down the documentation for the specific snippet using markdown syntax.
+It is as simple as using three slashes `///` and writing down the documentation for the specific snippet using markdown syntax or `//!` for describing the document that contains the comment (e.g. `src/lib.rs`).
 For example:

 ```rust
 /// Adds one to the number given.